Book Kevin Boehm through The Keynote Curators

 Biography

-Kevin Boehm is a first-time author with the release of his book, The Bottomless Cup: A Memoir of Secrets, Restaurants, and Forgiveness, (Abrams Press) in November 2025.
+Kevin Boehm is a first-time author whose book, The Bottomless Cup: A Memoir of Secrets, Restaurants, and Forgiveness (Abrams Press), was released in November 2025.

-After opening more than 40 restaurants over the last 30 years, James Beard winning restaurateur Kevin Boehm (pronounced “Bame,” rhymes with ‘fame’) has become one of the nation’s most successful owner/operators.
-Kevin,along with his business partner Rob Katz, have not only built a thriving restaurant group, but have established a culture built on great chefs, inspired design, and enlightened hospitality.
+After opening more than 40 restaurants over the last 30 years, James Beard-winning restaurateur Kevin Boehm (pronounced “Bame,” rhymes with ‘fame’) has become one of the nation’s most successful owner/operators.
+Kevin, along with his business partner Rob Katz, has not only built a thriving restaurant group but has also established a culture built on great chefs, inspired design, and enlightened hospitality.

 In 2002, Boehm would partner with Rob Katz, and the two would open over 30 places together in less than 20 years.
 The group’s many accolades and accomplishments include 18 James Beard Finalist nominations, two Food & Wine’s Best New Chefs, & 10 consecutive Michelin Stars for Boka.
 Boehm, along with Katz, won Restaurateurs of the Year in TimeOut Chicago in 2010, the Chicago Tribune in 2011, and were Eater National’s Empire Builders of the Year in 2012.